-P (.) for a start I can actually wear clothes that I...I want to buy.....not what (.) forced to buy if you know what I mean...P ....so I can go out and buy something like an Adidas tee-shirt now cos I know I can fit into it...whereas before I'd have to buy certain other brand...cos it was a bigger brand and it fitted better...so I can now think yeah I can start wearing clothes I want to wear instead of having to wear clothes what I've got to wear because they don't do them in my size
+P For a start I can actually wear clothes that I want to buy, not what I'm forced to buy if you know what I mean...so I can go out and buy something like an Adidas tee-shirt now 'cos I know I can fit into it...whereas before I'd have to

-[age 47, Motivate & SW]

-Weight loss thus grants larger men greater opportunities to purchase desired clothing items which their previous bulk denied them.
+[age 47, Motivate & SW] Weight loss thus grants larger men greater opportunities to purchase desired clothing items which their previous bulk denied them.
 In sum, our data show that older men attend to and value their bodily appearance, viewing images of themselves as both catalysts for change (before intervention) and as evidence of success (post-intervention).
 The ability to wear better outfits of their own choosing was also emphasised for body confidence.